Surgery to Treat Lung Neuroendocrine Tumors

 • Segmentectomy or wedge resection: Part of a lobe is removed.

-With any of these operations, nearby lymph nodes are also removed to look for possible spread of the cancer.
+With any of these operations, nearby lymph nodes are also removed to look for possible cancer spread.

-When you wake up from surgery, you will have a tube (or tubes) coming out of your chest and attached to a special canister to allow excess fluid and air to drain out.
+When you wake up from surgery, you will have one or several tubes coming out of your chest attached to a special canister to allow excess fluid and air to drain out.
 The tube(s) will be removed once the fluid drainage and air leak slow down.
-Generally, your time in the hospital after surgery can range from 3 to 7 days depending on the type of surgery that is done.
+Generally, your time in the hospital after surgery can range from 3 to 7 days, depending on the type of surgery that is done.

 Lymph node sampling